chromice/ae/README.md

 </IfModule>
 ```

-Now, if you open our app (located at, say, <samp>http://localhost/</samp>) in a browser you should see this:
+Now, if you open our app at, say, <samp>http://localhost/</samp> in a browser, you should see this:

 ```txt
 Hello world!